2004 WNBA season

 The 2004 WNBA season was the Women's National Basketball Association's eighth season.
 The league had one fewer team than in 2003 as the Cleveland Rockers folded after the 2003 season.
 The season ended with the Seattle Storm winning their first WNBA Championship, as their head coach Anne Donovan became the first female coach to win a WNBA championship.

 Cleveland Rockers dispersal draft

 On January 6, 2004, the Cleveland Rockers dispersal draft was held.
-This draft re-assigned players from the Cleveland Rockers who folded after the end of 2003 WNBA season.
+This draft reassigned players from the Cleveland Rockers who folded after the end of 2003 WNBA season.
 The remaining thirteen teams in the WNBA each selected one player from the 2003 Rockers roster in the one-round draft.
 Teams drafted in inverse order of their 2003 regular season finish.